 – Thank you very much for your hearty hospitality.

-Finally, among the aspects that defines omotenashi, selflessness and anticipation are easy to highlight.
+Finally, among the aspects that define Omotenashi, selflessness and anticipation are easy to highlight.
 The concept is all about offering the best service without the expectation of a reward.
 You abandon your interest for the benefit of your guest or your customer.
 That explains why in Japan, the culture of tipping is not the norm.
-Last but not least, a core idea of omotenashi is to anticipate the needs of your guest.
+Last but not least, a core idea of Omotenashi is to anticipate the needs of your guest.
 One of the best example is the water and the hot towel brought to you as you take your seat in a restaurant.